 Following requests by SNAP’s membership for assistance with desk research on areas relevant to their work on addressing statelessness, in March 2017 SNAP’s Secretariat established SNAP's Research Fellowship programme whereby volunteer Research Fellows provide research support to SNAP’s members.

 Referral of research projects to Research Fellows

-On a rolling basis, SNAP’s Coordinator will contact Research Fellows and inquire as to their availability to assist with specific research projects.
+On a rolling basis, SNAP’s Coordinator contacts SNAP's Research Fellows and inquires as to their availability to assist with specific research projects.

-Research Fellows will receive a brief on the research topic, the time frames involved and the contact details of the SNAP member/s that the Research Fellow is assisting.
+Research Fellows receive a brief on the research topic, the time frames involved and the contact details of the SNAP member/s that the Research Fellow is assisting.

 Research Fellows must:

 - commit to volunteering with SNAP for at least 6 months,

 - be available to complete at least 10 hours of research per month,

 - complete accurate and thorough research, and